epegzz/nextjs-aws-lambda-edge-starter/README.md

 This is the very first version.
 Detailed documentation coming soon!

+## Development

+To run your app locally with HMR enabled, run

+`npm run dev`

 ## Deploying

 Deployment is done using claudia.
 The first time you deploy, run